Is your Site Audit not running properly?

 If the domain could not be resolved by DNS, it likely means that the domain you entered during configuration is offline.
 Commonly, users have this issue when entering a root domain (example.com) without realizing that the root domain version of their site doesn’t exist and the WWW version of their site would need to be entered instead (www.example.com).

-We can also crawl the HTML of a page that has some JS elements, and we can review the parameters of your JS and CSS files with our Performance checks.
+We can also crawl the HTML of a page with some JS elements and review the parameters of your JS and CSS files with our Performance checks.

 If this option is used, blocked internal resources and pages blocked from crawl checks will not be triggered.
 Keep in mind that to use this, site ownership will have to be verified.